Jake2020/FreeCodeCamp-JavaScript-Algorithms-and-Data-Structures/README.md

 # FreeCodeCamp-JavaScript-Algorithms-and-Data-Structures
-A repository to hold my FreeCodeCamp 'JavaScript Algorithms and Data Structures' projects and certificate.
+A repository to host my FreeCodeCamp 'JavaScript Algorithms and Data Structures' projects and certification.

 Each project has been hosted on GitHub pages as a simple interactive and responsive webpage made up of HTML, CSS, JavaScript, and Bootstrap, so the user can test the code as well as read it.